SA Summer Adventures Main Icon

 Grades 3, 4, 5

-Students will be part of a structured learning experience around a weekly theme.
-Hands-on activities will explore science, art, and engineering concepts.
-We plan to take one or two field trips to further explore our theme.
+Students will be a part of a structured learning experience around a weekly theme.
+Hands-on activities will explore different themes in biology and art to enhance the students' knowledge about the world around them.

 Junior Challengers